muhammadk1607/muhammadk1607/README.md

 # ✨ Hey There ✨

-I like getting my hands in all kinds of fields & love experimenting with new technologies.
+I like getting my hands in all things computer science & love experimenting with new technologies.
 If you want to learn more about me, you can check my website at <https://muhammadkhan.dev/>.

 ***